mattpontifex/Rmimic/README.md

 An R package with miscellaneous R functions that are useful to mimic functionalities of popular statistics software packages.
 This package deviates from the typical R ethos such that "super functions" will output results to the console window in a style that roughly mimics the output of popular statistics software packages.
-Test results are also available as environmental variables and console oututs can be suppressed using verbose calls to the function.
+Test results are also available as environmental variables and console outputs can be suppressed using verbose calls to the function.

 Installation